p18e3/Do-it-Right-EF_ConcurrencyHandling/README.md

 ## Approach

-For this reason, we need a mechanism which enables us to perform the following steps:
+In the previous section we determined, that we need a mechanism which enables us to perform the following steps:

 1. Detect concurrency conflicts and inform the application / user about it
 2. Provide the last consistent dataset and the dirty dataset(s) in order to be able to merge / synchronize them